dbsb-juntendo/descSPIM/descSPIM-basic.md

 ## Introduction

-The descSPIM project aims to build an open-source microscopy platform that can be built with low cost and low optical expertise.
+The descSPIM project aims to build an open-source microscopy platform that can be built with low cost and low expertise in optics.

 ![230313github_descSPIM_hardware_test](https://user-images.githubusercontent.com/98086219/224652444-17bf4baf-d01a-41f8-8d36-82855afd5953.jpg)

-This is the image after construction.

 ***

-The main features of the current descSPIM setup are:
+The main features of the descSPIM-basic setup are:

- ● Compatibility with many major clearing technologies, including **[CUBIC](https://www.tcichemicals.com/JP/en/search/?text=CUBIC)**  (Susaki et al., Cell 2014)
+ ● Compatibility with many major clearing technologies, including **CUBIC**, **BABB**, **3DISCO/iDISCO**, and **SHIELDS**.

- ● The build can be completed in **a few hours to half a day**.
+ ● The build can be completed in **half a day**.

- ● It does **not** require a high level of expertise.
+ ● It does **not** require a high level of microscopy expertise.

  ● All parts are commercially available (mostly from Thorlabs).

  ● **[Parts list](https://github.com/dbsb-juntendo/descSPIM/blob/main/descSPIM-basic.md#parts-list)** lists all required parts.

- ● Nearly isotropic sampling (X, Y, and Z) with axially swept light sheets for uniform Z resolution across the entire field of view
+ ● Volume imaging completing within **a few minutes**

  ___

-Inspired by the [openSPIM](https://openspim.org/), [openSPIN](https://sites.google.com/site/openspinmicroscopy/?pli=1&authuser=1) projects, the [mesoSPIM](https://github.com/mesoSPIM) and [mesoSPIM projects](https://mesospim.org/), the documentation for building and extending your own descSPIM is available here.

 ## Parts